Jeffrey H. Lynford

-Jeffrey H. Lynford (born October 7, 1947) is a financier, philanthropist and civic leader from New York currently serving as president and CEO of Educational Housing Servicesand as vice chairman of The Port Authority of New York and New Jersey.
+Jeffrey H. Lynford (born October 7, 1947) is a financier, philanthropist and civic leader from New York currently serving as president and CEO of Educational Housing Services and as vice chairman of The Port Authority of New York and New Jersey.
 He was the co-founder of the Wellsford group of public and private companies and has served as chairman of three exchange-listed corporations which were taken public during his tenure.
 He has served on the boards of three institutions of higher learning: New York University, NYU Tandon School of Engineering, and the School of Public and International Affairs at Princeton University.

 Career

 Lynford has co-founded the following firms: